High Speed 2 Phase Two: Manchester city centre (phase 2b)

 Up to fifteen sites were put forward including Sportcity, Pomona Island, expanding Deansgate railway station and re-configuring the disused grade-II listed Manchester Central terminal station building back into a station.
 Three final sites made the long list: Manchester Piccadilly station, Salford Central station and a newly built station at Salford Middlewood Locks.
 Three approaches were considered, one via the M62, one via the River Mersey and the other through south Manchester.
 Both Manchester and Salford City Council recommended routing High Speed 2 to Manchester Piccadilly to maximise economic potential and connectivity rather than building a new station at a greater cost and which could be isolated from existing transport links.

-HS2 trains will terminate at an upgraded Manchester Piccadilly station.
-At least four new 400 m platforms will be built to accommodate the new high-speed trains in addition to the two platforms which are currently planned as part of the Northern Hub proposal.
-It is envisaged Platform 1 under the existing listed train shed will also be converted to a fifth HS2 platform to reduce cost.
-However at 242 metres long, it is the shortest platform at the station and falls short of the 400 metre platform required to accommodate High Speed trains.
-The HS2 concourse will be connected to the existing concourse at Piccadilly.
-HS2 will reduce the average journey time from central Manchester to central London from 2 hours 8 minutes to 1 hour 8 minutes.
+HS2 trains would have terminated at an upgraded Manchester Piccadilly station.
+At least four new 400 m platforms would have been built to accommodate the new high-speed trains in addition to the two platforms which were planned as part of the Northern Hub proposal.
+It was envisaged Platform 1 under the existing listed train shed would have also been converted to a fifth HS2 platform to reduce cost.
+However at 242 metres long, it is the shortest platform at the station and fell short of the 400 metre platform required to accommodate High Speed trains.
+The HS2 concourse would have been connected to the existing concourse at Piccadilly.
+HS2 would have reduce the average journey time from central Manchester to central London from 2 hours 8 minutes to 1 hour 8 minutes.

 Current status

-Following the conclusion of the Oakervee Review, the government decided to proceed with legislation for the Western Leg of Phase 2b as a priority.
-As such, HS2 Ltd said in June 2021 that they intend to submit a hybrid bill before Parliament for the Western Leg in early 2022, or sooner if possible.
+On 4 October 2023, all of HS2 Phase 2 was axed by Prime Minister Rishi Sunak.
+There is currently a pending review for its revival to Manchester.

 Birmingham to Leeds (phase 2b)

-A new station in the East Midlands is proposed, which may be a parkway station, to serve Nottingham, Derby and Leicester.
+A new station in the East Midlands was proposed, which may have been a parkway station, to serve Nottingham, Derby and Leicester.
 The Derbyshire and Nottingham Chamber supported high-speed rail going to the East Midlands but was concerned that a parkway station instead of centrally located city stations would result in no overall net benefit in journey times to existing services.
 East Midlands Parkway railway station was recently constructed on the Midland Main Line south of Derby and Nottingham.
-HS2 would continue north to a station at Sheffield railway station in South Yorkshire (serving Sheffield and surrounding large towns), terminating in West Yorkshire at Leeds railway station.
+HS2 would have continued north to a station at Sheffield railway station in South Yorkshire (serving Sheffield and surrounding large towns), terminating in West Yorkshire at Leeds railway station.